Swastik-Mishra-Codes/Intel-Image-Classification-VGG19/README.md

 * **Contributions:** Defined the mathematical constraints for the custom Bounded Double-Arctan loss function.
 Handled the prompt sequencing and synthesis for the core neural network structure, successfully integrating the custom loss tensor operations into the model training framework.

 ### Akash Magai
-* **Role:** Compute Execution and Local Optimization
+* **Role:** Experimental Validation, Model Training, and Performance Analysis
-* **Contributions:** Managed the local runtime environment and hardware configuration.
-Successfully executed the extended training runs on local hardware, maintaining continuous compute stability over a 6-hour execution cycle, and captured the final convergence metrics and performance outputs.
+* **Contributions:** Managed the local training environment and hardware configuration, successfully executed and monitored a 6-hour VGG-19 training cycle using the proposed Bounded Double-Arctan loss function, analyzed convergence and performance metrics, and documented the final experimental results.
 ### Raushan Mehta
 * **Role:** Dataset Preparation and Execution Verification
 * **Contributions:** Sourced and downloaded the Intel Image Classification dataset from Kaggle, setting up the local folder structures for the 6 target classes.
 Verified that the early-stage code blocks loaded the images correctly without errors, and assisted in cross-checking the final accuracy logs after the 6-hour training run completed.